dtuber/aimscoretest/README.md

 * speedtest-cli
 * cymruwhois
 * requests
-* json
 * pingparsing
 * uuid

-these can be easily installed using pip on any machine
+these can be easily installed using pip on any machine:

+pip install -r requirements.txt